crypticterminal/everip/docs/WHITEPAPER.md

 # Whitepaper: The EVER/IP Networking Suite

-EVER/IP is a new way to think about building the Internet by redefining how packets are created and routed.
+EVER/IP is a new way to think about building the Internet by redefining how packets are created and routed and also redefining who *owns* the Internet, by making IP addresses backed by public/private cryptographic key pairs.

 This whitepaper aims to describe and outline the EVER/IP Networking Suite.